nightroman/Invoke-Build/Tasks/Extends/README.md

 task .
 TestTask1
 ```

-**Redefined task**
+The parameter `Configuration` is defined in `Base.build.ps1` (default "Debug")
+and `More.build.ps1` (default "Release").
+The last definition becomes the final
+parameter, so that the default "Release" takes over in this case.

 The default dot-task of `Base.build.ps1` is redefined in `Test.build.ps1`.
-The usual build message "Redefined task ..." is omitted because dot-tasks
+The usual build message "Redefined task ..." is omitted for dot-tasks.
-are expected to be redefined.

-"Redefined task ..." messages would still show for other redefined tasks
-because they may be redefined accidentally.

-**Shared parameter**

-Parameter `Configuration` is defined in `Base.build.ps1` (defaut value "Debug")
-and `More.build.ps1` (default value "Release").

-The second definition becomes the final shared parameter, so that the default
-value "Release" takes over in this case.

 ### Multiple inheritance example